StuddyBuddyAi/StuddyBuddy/README.md

 ## 📚 About the Project

-**StudyBuddy AI** is a cross-platform productivity app designed to help students manage their time more effectively.
+**OwlvinAI** is a cross-platform productivity app designed to help students manage their time more effectively.
 By combining Unity with a Python-based AI backend, the app generates personalized study schedules and provides smart reminders, making it easier to stay organized and productive.

 This project is a team-led capstone initiative and is currently in **Alpha development**.